Sithi5/remote-ssh-commands-action/README.md

 # [(remote-ssh-commands-action)](https://github.com/Sithi5/remote-ssh-commands-action)

+Execute command in a remote server with ssh private key.

 ## How to use

 Put your secrets in your github secret repository, and add your bash commands separated with a `;`.